Building habits that stick

 Motivation is a wave, not a constant

-Environment shapes behavior
+Environment shapes behaviour

 After my morning prayer → I will write in my journal for 2 minutes.